Hiring Your Property Manager for Construction Management Projects

 • Communicating move-in dates

-Other standard post-construction assignments, such as terminating contracts with suppliers, may not be a duty that your property manager typically assumes.
-That’s why it’s particularly important to determine exactly what kind of services that your property management company is willing and able to perform.
+Other standard post-construction tasks, e.g., terminating supplier contracts, may fall outside the typical duties of a property manager.
+That’s why it’s critical to determine exactly what kind of services your property management company is willing and able to provide.

-Additional Benefits Offered by Using Your Property Manager for Construction Management Needs
+Additional Benefits of Using Your Property Manager for Construction Management

 If your property management firm provides construction management services, your HOA should consider themselves lucky.
-When such services are available your condo board or HOA is guaranteed to have someone in charge that is working in support of the building and the condo owners’ best interests.
+When such services are available, your condo board or HOA is guaranteed to have someone in charge who supports the building and the condo owners’ best interests.

-• Intimate knowledge of existing condo building rules and regulation
+• Intimate knowledge of existing condo building rules and regulations

 • Research and analysis of project options, costs, materials and suppliers